Formidable-class frigate: Armament

+The frigates are equipped with 2 Sylver A43 8-cell modules vertical launching systems (VLS) which can launch the MBDA Aster 15 and 2 Sylver A50 8-cell modules VLS which can launch either the MBDA Aster 15/30.
+Both the Aster 15 and 30 share the same warhead, active RF seeker and terminal dart providing the Formidable-class frigates with an all-round anti-missile and anti-air capability to ensure self-defence and fleet protection against swarms of anti-ship missiles and multiple aircraft.
+The Aster 15 is a short-to-medium range surface-to-air missile with a range of about 30 km (16 nmi), providing the Formidable-class frigates with self and local area air defence while the Aster 30 is a short-to-long range surface-to-air missile with a range of about 120 km (64 nmi) providing area and extended area air defence.

-The frigates are equipped with Boeing Harpoon missiles and Oto Melara 76 mm guns for surface defence.
+The frigates are equipped with Boeing Harpoon missiles and OTO Melara 76 mm guns for surface defence.
 The Harpoon missile has a range of 130 km and uses active radar guidance.
 It is armed with a 227 kg warhead.
 There is space for as many as 24 Harpoon missiles at the center of ship making it the most well armed ship of its class.
-The gun fires 6 kg shells to a maximum range of 30 km at a firing rate of up to 120 rounds per minute.
-The Harpoon missiles will be replaced with the Blue Spear SSM co-developed by IAI and ST Engineering as part of the Formidable's ongoing mid-life upgrade (MLU) programme, giving the frigates additional beyond-line-of-sight(BLOS) as well as sea and land attack capabilities.
+The Harpoon missiles will be replaced with the Blue Spear SSM co-developed by IAI and ST Engineering as part of the Formidable-class ongoing mid-life upgrade (MLU) programme, giving the frigates additional beyond-line-of-sight (BLOS) as well as sea and land attack capabilities.